crowdfightcovid19/req-550-Syria/manuscripts/main/Things2Do.md

     * Panel 3.
         * 4 rows with each combination of interventions, with a single x axis.

-* Create a nice Table summarizing the interventions, as the Table 1 in Zandvoort.
+* Create a nice Table summarizing the interventions, as the Table 1 in Zandvoort et al. Ours has more details though.
+* Double check the diagram in Fig. 1 of the SM
-* Create a decent diagram illustrating the shielding intervention, isolation and evacuation.
+* Create a decent diagram illustrating the creation of a safety zone, isolation and evacuation.
 * Create new figures if needed.
-* Create panels for composite figures.

-## Statistical analysis.
+## Results review and statistical analysis.
 * Have a look at the figures and look for potential issues.
 Simplified version of all figures are located at  `data/real_models/results_post_processing/Summary_figures`.
-There is a README file explaining the names.
+There is a README file explaining the names convention.
 * From these figures, double check all percentages of increase/decrease of variables stated in the text.
+We could consider as a possibility creating a summary table.
 * Test if the difference in the fraction of deaths is significant for 24h vs. 12h in the Onset variable
 * Posthoc test for isolation tents, increasing numbers the tents reduces significantly the fraction of deaths?
 What about CFR?
 * Identify any other differences in the intervention